anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 <a name="7.2"></a>
 ## 7.2 Cloud Infrastructure and VIM configuration management
-In [Chapter 9.2 Configuration and Lifecycle Management]( ../../../ref_model/chapters/chapter09.md#92-configuration-and-lifecycle-management) defines the functions of Configuration and Life Cycle Management (LCM).
+In the Reference Model, [Chapter 9 Configuration and Lifecycle Management]( ../../../ref_model/chapters/chapter09.md#92-configuration-and-lifecycle-management) defines the functions of Configuration and Life Cycle Management (LCM).
 To operate and manage a scalable cloud, that minimizes operational costs, requires tools that incorporates systems for automated provisioing and deployment, and managing configurations that ensures the correctness and integrity of the deployed and configured systems.

 <a name="7.2.1"></a>
 ### 7.2.1.
 Provisioning
-This section deals with automated provisioning of the cloud infrastructure; for example, provisioning the servers, switches, routers, networking (e.g., subnets, routing tables, load balancers, etc.), databases and all required operating systems (Servers, switches, etc.).
+This section deals with automated provisioning of the Cloud Infrastructure; for example, provisioning the servers, switches, routers, networking (e.g., subnets, routing tables, load balancers, etc.), databases and all required operating systems (Servers, switches, etc.).

 The following are the minimum tasks that need to be performed by automation:
 - **Pre-boot configuration** such as BIOS/RAID/IPMI settings: Hardware manufacturers typically have their proprietary interface for these tasks but standards such as Redfish are being increasingly utilised.
 Consider using tooling to ensure consistency across all infrastructure components.